PelagicCreatures/marlin-app/README.md

 `grunt devel &` run grunt in watch mode `NODE_ENV=localdev DEBUG=antisocial* npm start` start web services

-got to http://localhost:3000 in your browser
+got to http://localhost:3000 in your browser and create a login

+NOTE: the first user created will have superuser admin permissions

 As you make changes in assets/ css and js grunt and webpach will recompile client side bundles.